sheayork/E07A---Save-and-Load/README.md

 His tutorial was developed using Godot 3.1.
 Everything you see should be compatible with Godot 3.2, although some of the syntax highlighting might look slightly different.

 After you have completed the exercise, run the program.
 Save a value of -3 to the config file.
 Update the LICENSE and README.md, and then turn in the URL to your repository on Canvas.

+---

+Followed the tutorial video made by TheBuffED.
+Saved the value 6, went to the negatives, and pressed load.
+It loaded 6.